iBug/aurora-theme/README.md

 1. Look at [the template source](https://github.com/iBug/aurora-theme/blob/master/_layouts/default.html) to determine the name of the variable.
 It will be in the form of `{{ site.download.zip_url }}`.

 2. Specify the URL that you'd like the template to use in your site's `_config.yml`.
-For example, if the variable was `site.github.url`, you'd add the following:
+For example, if the variable was `site.download.zip_url`, you'd add the following:
     ```yml
     download:
       zip_url: http://example.com/download.zip